 Atlantis is more than your typical resort and it’s only two miles from the Nassau cruise port.
 In addition to two gorgeous beaches and 11 pools, it has a waterpark (Aquaventure), casino, aquarium, and more.
 Plenty of attractions cater to kids and there are also some water slides (like the Leap of Faith) for only the very brave.
 My favorite ride was the Current which is like a lazy river on steroids.

 All cruise lines will offer excursions to Atlantis.
 Be sure to review the details to make sure it includes the attractions that you want to visit.
-Day passes can also be bought directly from Atlantis, but they are not cheap and they can sell out, so I would recommend buying online in advance.
+Day passes can also be bought directly from Atlantis, but they are not cheap and can sell out.
+I recommend buying online in advance.
 There are different levels of day passes but to get the full Atlantis experience make sure it includes Aquaventure.

 If you are a group of 3-4, instead of booking Atlantis day passes, it may be more cost effective to book a night at the Comfort Suites Paradise Island.
 Guests of the Comfort Suites can access Atlantis for free.
 Check the prices for the Comfort Suites here, be sure to add in the resort fees and charges for extra people when deciding if it will be cheaper than buying day passes for Atlantis.